aaron-grau/curic/rails/projects/rails_lite/rails-lite-ii.md

 Next, combine Rails Lite and Active Record Lite!
 Your should be able to write a working web application with these two projects together.

 Double extra credit if you make an app with this framework.
-Check out [this excellent guide][go-live] from rockstar alum @ironunicorn.

 [go-live]: http://restful-cats.com/go_live